RedHatInsights/rhsm-subscriptions/README.md

 2. Export the dashboard, choosing to "export for sharing externally", save JSON to a file.
 3. Rename the file to `subscription-watch.json`.

+OR

+1. Edit the dashboard on the stage grafana instance.
+2. Navigate to Dashboard Settings (cogwheel top right of page)
+3. Navigate to JSON Model (left nav)
+4. Save contents of the JSON Model into a file named `subscription-watch.json`.

 Use the following command to update the configmap YAML:

 ```